openjdm/openjdm.github.io/_sources/sunk_cost.md

 relationship, and availability of product alternatives.
 After the participants read news articles about their brand, they were measured on consumer attitude, brand relationship and behavioral intent (Steinman & Jacobs, 2015).
-The findings in the study supports that a high sunk cost caused participants to be less likely to leave the brand.
+The findings in the study showed that a high sunk cost caused participants to be less likely to leave the brand.
 Furthermore, when a violation of customer-brand relationship was present, participants with high sunk costs indicated hesitancy to switch to an